 Since “Family” Court has awarded full custody to the abusive ex, my place in my children’s lives has begun to fade…I am more of their pen-pal than their mother.

 My only physical contact with my children is the one supervised visit a week, for two hours (no problems were noted, in fact my parenting was found to be appropriate).The court refused to grant a continuance before going to trial that would have allowed the reports from supervised visitation to be considered as evidence; had they listened they would know that I am a responsible mother, my kids and share a loving relationship, the therapists supervising the visits see no concerns.
 The Court allowed the Guardian ad Litem, Jamie Manning, to testify to things she did not have direct knowledge of–she was basically making up a story.
 I later found evidence that Ms. Manning was suppressing crucial medical records, this was also evidence the abuser was lying in Court–but then again when does truth matter in Family Court?
-Instead, the Court has listened to the vicious lies of the ex, Martin, his word is so powerful that he does not need to present evidence; he is just believed and I am condemned.
+Instead, the Court has listened to the vicious lies of the alleged abuser, his word is so powerful that he does not need to present evidence; he is just believed and I am condemned.